manar365/portfolio-deployment/README.md

 3. SSH into VM, install Nginx
 4. Clone this repo and copy web files to `/var/www/html`
 5. Set up domain on GoDaddy and point it to your IP
 6. Use Certbot to install an SSL certificate
-7. Done! 🎉
+8. Done! 🎉

+💡 Bonus: Run `bash setup-portfolio.sh` after cloning to auto-install Nginx, SSL, and get up and running.

 Need help?
 Check the full documentation PDF in the repo.